updatecli/updatecli/README.md

         email: "git user email to push from change"
         directory: "directory where to clone the git repository"
 ```
+#### scm
+Yaml accept two kind of scm, github and git.

+##### git
+Git push every changes on the remote git repository

+repository:
+  url: "git repository url"
+  branch: "git branch to push changes"
+  user: "git user to push from changes"
+  email: "git user email to push from change"
+  directory: "directory where to clone the git repository"

+##### github
+Github  push every changes on a temporary branch then open a pull request

+repository:
+  user: "git user to push from changes"
+  email: "git user email to push from change"
+  directory: "directory where to clone the git repository"
+  owner: "github owner"
+  repository: "github repository"
+  token: "github token with enough permission on repository"
+  username: "github username used for push git changes"
+  branch: "git branch where to push changes"

 ## Usage

+A configuration can be specified by using --config, it accepts either a single file or a directory, if a directory is specified, then it checks for every files inside.

 ### Docker
 A docker image is available.